-Thicker metal will not discolor as fast as thinner stainless steels.
-Thicker is better.
-You can tell the thickness of the metal of a stainless steel gas grill by the overall weight of the grill and how hard the metal feels.
-Don't be shy and press the grill in the middle of the hood.
-If it doesn't budge the metal is probably pretty thick.
+Thicker metal is better and will not discolor as fast as thinner stainless steel.
+You don't need to take a pair of calipers to buy a gas grill.
+Instead, the overall weight of the grill and how hard the metal feels will give you a good idea of the metal's thickness.
+Compare the weight of a few similarly sized grills; the lighter ones likely use thinner steel.
+Don't be afraid to press the grill in the middle of the hood.
+If it doesn't budge, the metal is probably pretty thick.

 Assembly of the Parts

 A properly assembled stainless steel grill makes the most of the metal's rust resistance.
 Spot welding—joining metal parts with a series of small welds—leaves the components vulnerable to corrosion in the joints.
 The best stainless steel grills are constructed with continuous welding, which is an expensive process not available on most lower-end grills.
 Grills may also be assembled with bolts or even rivets rather than welds.

 Look for grill parts that come together nicely and are either welded or fastened with stainless steel bolts.
 It is best if the bolts are 304 (or 316) stainless steel and not magnetic.
 Avoid grills assembled with non-stainless steel bolts because these will rust quickly.
 Generally, pop rivets are a bad idea, and it's best to avoid riveted grills.